Hypoplastic left heart syndrome

 In healthy newborns, bluish color in the hands and feet is a response to cold (this reaction is called peripheral cyanosis).

-However, a bluish color in the chest or abdomen, lips, and tongue is abnormal (called central cyanosis).
+A bluish color in the chest or abdomen, lips, and tongue is abnormal (called central cyanosis).
 It is a sign that there is not enough oxygen in the blood.
 Central cyanosis often increases with crying.

 Tests and Exams